L0L1P0P1/L0L1-N1X0S/modules/home-manager/tmux/README.md

 Leader + w to see session with windows
 Leader + d to detach
-tmux attach -t "name" to attach to a certain session
+tmux attach -t "name" to attach to a certain session tmux attach -c "directory" to attach to a certain working directory